kmjones1979/ansible-playbooks/etc/ansible/playbooks/coreos-cluster/README.md

 Create a custom OpenSSL configuration.

-<sub>Note: The variables for IP.1 and IP.2 are explained below under "Variables" </sub>
+<sub>Note: The values for IP.1 and IP.2 need to be added to the configuration before
+generating the certificate and keys, these values are explained below under "Variables" section. </sub>
 ```
 # ./openssl.cnf